NWA is organized as a Florida not-for-profit corporation, although the investments we organize are very much profit-oriented.

 Prospective members must be nominated by a current member and approved by the Board.
 In addition to financial qualifications as accredited investors, we seek individuals who have reputations for integrity and the ability to contribute to making our investments successful.
 We view the funding point as the beginning of our relationship.

-Typically, NWA members invest about $400,000 although it is possible to increase the investment size if individual members determine that a larger investment is warranted or we take on partners.
+Typically, NWA members invest about $600,000 although it is possible to increase the investment size if individual members determine that a larger investment is warranted or we take on partners.
+In the last two years, our investments have ranged between $250K and $1MM.

 We typically invest in preferred equity.
 Terms and Conditions are consistent with those available in the market at the time and deals are structured to anticipate future, “follow on” funding requirements.